Centre Pull for Side Pull

 Would a CLB Work?

 Interestingly, one brake pad of this Weinmann caliper would sit correctly against the 700c rim when pressed, but the other pad wouldn’t.
 I concluded that these calipers needed about 4mm more reach for both sides to align with the rim.
-It was bloody disappointing.
+It was annoying and disappointing.
 I was at a bit of a loss about what to do.
 Then I looked at a CLB caliper I had, which had been lying around for months.
 It looked slightly larger than the Weinmann, so I got my hopes up.
 Would it just about reach?
 Did it have that extra 4mm needed?

 The short answer is no. I am not a big fan of CLB brakes, just by the fact that the ones I’ve come across over the years have often lost their spring tension and are as springy as soft cheese.
 Weinmanns fare much better.
-This particular caliper, however, did have good spring tension ( hallelujah ).
+This particular caliper, however, did have good spring tension ( wow ).
 After fitting it without the cable, it seemed to work.
 Both pads looked to just about mach the rim.
 Needless to say I got my hopes up, which I tend to do.
 But alas, after installing the cable, I realised that it was a foolish wish; this CLB caliper had exactly the same reach as the Weinmann, damn it!
 157mm.
-What I really needed was a real, dedicated, hard ass long reach caliper for this job.
+What I really needed was a dedicated, no-nonsense, long reach caliper for this job.
 I needed a Weinmann 810.

 Going Long, Very Long

 I bought them for £8.00 off Ebay, not including the £3.95 shipping.
 Weinmann 810 calipers have a maximum reach of 179mm!!
-So I went a bit over the top I admit.
+So I went a bit over the top, I admit.
 I think a front caliper with a reach of 165mm would have sufficed, as the description that Steve Griffiths of Classic Lightweights applies to these particular mega calipers is “for balloon tyred bicycles“.
 But it works for me.
 I took the extra 14mm reach as peace of mind that it would easily fit, and it did.
 Below you can see how the caliper easily mounts into position over the rim, with plenty of reach to spare.

 Conclusion and Cautions